 Please lend your voice today!

 Utilities are allowed to operate as monopolies and earn near-guaranteed profits.
 In exchange, their ability to raise rates is limited, and they're subject to other regulations.
 They must serve customers equitably, reliably and safely, in ways that "free-market" businesses are not.
+Now, these monopolies have decided they don't want be subject to that extra regulation.

 Utility regulation is an expression of public policy.
 Without regulation, the availability, quality and cost of service would vary greatly, based on customers' locations.
 (The differences in internet and cell-phone service in urban and rural areas is huge, because neither utility is meaningfully regulated.)